Troyanovsky/Local-LLM-Comparison-Colab-UI/README.md

 - 13B-BlueMethod (using oobabooga/text-generation-webui) : 4
 - MythoBoros-13B (using oobabooga/text-generation-webui) : 10
 - WizardLM-13B-V1.2 (using oobabooga/text-generation-webui) : 10
+- 13B-Ouroboros (using oobabooga/text-generation-webui) : 10
+- AlpacaCielo-13B (using oobabooga/text-generation-webui) : 9

 ### Question 2: Summarize the following text: "The water cycle is a natural process that involves the continuous movement of water on, above, and below the Earth's surface.
 It includes various stages like evaporation, condensation, precipitation, and runoff.
 This cycle plays a crucial role in maintaining Earth's water balance and supporting life."
 Task Domain: Summary